Make great crock pot chicken tacos or nachos with only a few minutes of work. Just follow these easy step by step photo instructions.

 I wanted this to come out spicy and not too wet.
 The chicken would release some moisture so only one can of Rotel, some dry spices, and the leave the top ajar for the last hour or so to dry out some more.

 I used my 3 1/2 qt crock pot.
-If you use a bigger pot, you should double the recipe.
-If you double the recipe, your should use a bigger pot.
+A larger crock pot would work and can make a double ore ddd triple recipe.
+If you double the recipe, you should use a bigger pot.